oscal-compass/compliance-trestle/docs/cli.md

 Note that the type of the file is now `stripped.Catalog` and it no longer contains `metadata`.
 Even though metadata is no longer in the original `.json` file, trestle is still aware it is present in the model since it is properly placed as its own file in the subdirectory, `catalog`.

+## `trestle partial-object-validate`

+OSCAL objects are extremely large.
+Some systems may only be able to produce partial OSCAL objects.
+For example the tanium-to-oscal task produces the `results` attribute of an `assessment-results` object.

+`trestle partial-object-validate` allows the validation of any sub-element/attribute using element path.

+Using the example above `trestle partial-object-validate -f results.json -e asssesment-results.results`.

+The file is not required to be in the trestle project or required to be a specific file name.

+### Example valid element-paths

+All element paths must be absolute e.g.:
+`catalog.metadata`
+`catalog`
+`catalog.groups`
+`catalog.groups.group.controls.control.controls.control`
+Remembering in the end you only care about the end type.
+So in this scenario `catalog.groups.group.controls.control.controls.control` is equivalent to `catalog.controls.control`.

 ## `trestle href`

 This command changes the Import href in a profile and is needed when generating an SSP (system security plan) with the author tool, `ssp-generate`.